Air raid offense: History

 The term "air raid offense" appeared in print at least as early as 1941 to describe the offense of the Indiana Hoosiers football team which was "long adept in filling the air with well-aimed passes" under coach Bo McMillin.

 The modern air raid offense first made its appearance when Mumme and Leach took over at Iowa Wesleyan College and Valdosta State University and had success there during the late 1980s and early 1990s.
 The first exposure into NCAA Division I-A (now FBS) was at the University of Kentucky starting in 1997.
-There, head coach Hal Mumme and assistant coach Mike Leach helped turn quarterback Tim Couch into a consensus All-American in 1998, and later a first overall NFL draft pick.
+There, head coach Hal Mumme and assistant coach Mike Leach helped turn quarterback Tim Couch into a consensus All-American in 1998 and later a first overall NFL draft pick.
 Leach then served as offensive coordinator at the University of Oklahoma in 1999 before landing the head coaching job at Texas Tech.
 Shortly into the early 2000s, assistant coaches started landing head coaching jobs such as Chris Hatcher at Valdosta State, Art Briles (first at Houston then Baylor), Sonny Dykes (first at Louisiana Tech, then at California), Ruffin McNeill at East Carolina, Dana Holgorsen at West Virginia, and Kevin Sumlin (first at Houston, then Texas A&M).
-Kliff Kingsbury (Mike Leach's first quarterback at Texas Tech) ran the offense as a coach as well.
-As of 2016, 7 out of the top 10 college leaders in career passing percentages—all above 68.6 percent—were Air Raid quarterbacks.
+Kliff Kingsbury (Mike Leach's first quarterback at Texas Tech) ran the offense as a coach, as well.
+As of 2016, seven of the top 10 college leaders in career passing percentages—all above 68.6%—were Air Raid quarterbacks.